quadriano31/KaggleToAzureDataLake/README.md

-# exploratory-data-analysis-with-PySpark

-# Using Kaggle API to upload parquet dataset file to Azure Data Lake Storage Gen2
+ # Upload Kaggle dataset file to Azure Data Lake Storage Gen2 using Kaggle API

 This Python script allows you to use Kaggle python warpper to download dataset and upload a Parquet file to Azure Data Lake Storage Gen2.